African-American history: Black population in the 18th century

 South Carolina's Black population remained very high for most of the eighteenth century due to the continued import of enslaved Africans, with Blacks outnumbering whites three-to-one.
-In contrast, Virginia maintained a white majority despite its significant Black enslaved population.
+In contrast, Virginia had a consistent white majority despite its significant Black enslaved population.
 It was said that in the eighteenth century, the colony South Carolina resembled an "extension of West Africa".
-Legal importation of enslaved Africans halted in 1808 when the newly formed United States outlawed the slave trade on the earliest date allowed by the Constitution.
-Despite the ban, small to moderate cargoes of enslaved Africans continued to be illegally brought into the U.S., only ending for good in 1859.